anthonyjdella/real-estate-notes/README.md

     * Loan payments: 789/month (30% down, 25 year amortization, 5.15% rate)
     * Cash flow: $1,079 ($270/unit)
 * In Kansas City, he likes Grandview and Lee's Summit (especially down south)
-    * zip code 64110 is ok, but too expensive
+    * Zip code 64110 is ok, but too expensive
-    * never buy in 64128 or 64129/64130
+    * Never buy in 64128 or 64129/64130
-    * hyde park is ok if its north/west, closer to 71 is sketchy
+    * Hyde Park is ok if its north/west, closer to 71 is sketchy
 * Best way to find good property managers is from referrals, make sure investors say they are good to work with.
 Don't go with smaller companies, go with bigger ones.